-Have you ever watched a movie with a rating that seemed “safe” and ended up shocked?
+Have you ever scratched your head over a movie rating that seemed “safe” and ended up shocked?
 Have you seen a movie with a rating more mature than you normally prefer, and then wondered why since there wasn’t anything objectionable in it?
 You aren’t alone!
 Has Hollywood Lost It’s Mind answers all these puzzling questions and is a great tool that educates and empowers parents.

 Chris Hicks has been a movie reviewer for both newspaper and radio for over 30 years.
 He has been passionate about movies from every genre since his childhood, and now, in Has Hollywood Lost It’s Mind?, he lifts the curtain of movie ratings for confused parents and viewers everywhere.